pg07codes/shortlr-chrome_plugin/readme.md

 # shortlr
 *It is a Google Chrome extension for URL shortening which uses codingblocks SHORTLR api to shorten URL*

+## DEPRECATED!!
+*this may not work as intended as of 2020 due to various breaking changes introduced the shortlr API v2.* **Feel free to checkout my chrome extension to quickly generate QR codes for URL to share or save. [available here](https://github.com/pg07codes/getmeQR)**

 ## How to set it up?
 ```
 - git `clone` this repository.